zhengshuai1001/JiKouCompany/README.md

 A surplus of effort could overcome a deficit of confidence.

 Every dream begins with a dreamer.
 Always remember, you have within you the strength,the patience, and the passion to reach for the stars to change the world.

+An essential part of creativity is not being afraid to fail.